Instant Pot Breakfast Casserole

 Instructions

 • Turn the pressure cooker to saute and let heat.
-Once heated, add in the sausage and cook until browned and cooked through.
+Once heated, add in ½ pound ground breakfast sausage and cook until browned and cooked through.
 Remove the cooked breakfast sausage from the instant pot.
 Turn the Instant Pot OFF.

 • Add 1.5 cups cold water to the Instant Pot and scrape up any browned bits on the bottom of the inner pot to prevent burn notice.
 Place the trivet inside the inner pot.

-• In a small bowl, whisk together the eggs with cream, salt, and pepper until well combined.
+• In a small bowl, whisk together the 6 large eggs, ¼ cup cream or milk, ½ teaspoon kosher salt, and ¼ teaspoon black pepper until well combined.

 • Spray an oven-safe 7x3-inch or 7x4-inch baking dish with nonstick cooking spray and if desired, line the bottom of the pan with a piece of parchment paper cut to fit.

-• Spread the hash browns over the bottom of the pan and then top with the cooked sausage.
+• Spread the 3 cups cubed or shredded hash browns over the bottom of the pan and then top with the cooked sausage.
 Pour the egg mixture over the sausage and hash browns.
-Sprinkle with cheese and cover with foil.
+Sprinkle with 1 cup shredded cheddar or Colby cheese and cover with foil.

 • Place the prepared casserole on the trivet in the pressure cooker.
 Using the manual or pressure cook button, set it to cook on high Pressure for 20 minutes, using the manual button.
 If you use heavy-duty foil to cover this casserole, you will want to increase the cooking time by 5 minutes.